Children and COVID-19

 Children may present with mild symptoms

 The symptoms of COVID-19 are similar in children and adults.
 However, children with confirmed COVID-19 have generally presented with mild symptoms.
-Reported symptoms in children include:
+The most common symptoms of COVID-19 in children are fever and cough, but children may have any of these signs or symptoms of COVID-19:

 Steps to protect children from getting sick